alpacanetworks/alpamon/README.md

 $ sudo yum-config-manager --enable osquery-s3-rpm-repo
 $ sudo yum install osquery
 ```

-For more about installing osquery, please refer to the [official documentation](https://osquery.io/downloads/official/5.10.2).
+For now, we use `osquery` to collect system information.
+About installing osquery, You can find more resources from the [official documentation](https://osquery.readthedocs.io/en/latest/installation/install-linux/).

 ## Clone the source code